lightweight-software-development/lsd-overview/README.md

 ###Serverless
 The application is written to run primarily in the browser.
-Some applications may not any server component, for example if each user has their own separate data and validation in the browser application is sufficient.
+Some applications may not have any server component, for example if each user has their own separate data and validation in the browser application is sufficient.
 In other cases it may be necessary to have a server function to validate changes from a user before they are copied to a shared central store, or to filter the data being sent out to each user if fine-grained permissions are needed.
 Server functions may also be needed for things